List of Monster Allergy characters: Bobby Clash

-Bobby is a new young Tamer in the Ancient Armory, and a new character in the second season of the animated series.
+Bobby is a fourth level Tamer in the Ancient Armory, and a new character in the second season of the animated series.
 He is very handsome and popular among the girls in the Armory, especially Elena and Lay, which made Zick a bit jealous of him.
 Later on in the series, he is a friend and partner to Teddy Thaur when fighting monsters, and he resides in the Armory and having his own Universal Dombox.

-He is a second level Tamer with yellow Dom energy, but he became a fourth level Tamer with blue Dom energy similar to Zick.

-He is the only character in the animated series that is not related in the comic book series.

 Bobby is voiced by Jodie Resther (English).

 Paco, Paul and Raul Luseney

 Paco is a fifth level Tamer with white Dom energy, and the father of Paul and RaulLuseney.
-He is a good friend of Zob, and wears a red bandanna with white dots, a black sleeveless vest, light blue jeans, and boots.
 In the TV series, he first appeared in the episode, "The Last Tamer", when he and the other Tamers were summoned by Zob to aid in taking down Magnacat.
 In the second season, he is a weapons training instructor at the Ancient Armory.

 In the comic series, he debuted in issue 15, alongside his two sons, Paul and Raul.

-Paul & Raul are twin brothers, young Tamers, and sons of Paco Luseney.
-Raul is a fourth level with blue Dom energy.
-He wears a blue T-shirt, and a purple cap.
-Paul is also a fourth level, with a red T-shirt, a blue cap, and orange goggles.
-In the TV series, they both first appeared alongside their father in the episode, "The Last Tamer".
+Paul & Raul are twin brothers, fourth level Tamers, and sons of Paco Luseney.
 In Season 2, they are seen as students in the Ancient Armory, and assist the other Tamers on missions.

 Paco is voiced by Marco Balzarotti (Italian), Paul & Raul are voiced by Jodie Resther and Holly Gauthier-Frankel (English).